kanishk-aivar/testcheck/README.md

 1. Check the troubleshooting section above
 2. Verify your API keys are correct
 3. Ensure all dependencies are installed
-4. Check the console output for specific error messages
+4. Check the console output for specific error messages# testcheck